LIFEHUBBER

 Why it is included here

-ClawMark is included because its repository materials show a benchmark style built around longer timelines, multimodal evidence, and changing work environments, making it useful for readers comparing agent evaluation approaches.
+Use ClawMark as a source check on a benchmark style built around longer timelines, multimodal evidence, and changing work environments.

 Source links